noetl/noetl/docs/plugins/python.md

 ## Overview

 The Python plugin executes user-provided Python code inside a step.
 It is designed to be flexible with function signatures and straightforward in how step `data` is passed to your `main()` function.
-It also powers the `save: { storage: python }` storage mode.
+It also powers the `sink: { storage: python }` storage mode.

 Key behaviors:
 - Step `data` is rendered via Jinja2 before execution.